Event Handling and SocketContext Reference

 pub fn to(&self, rooms: impl RoomParam) -> BroadcastOperators<A>Returns

-- A broadcast operator scoped to the specified rooms.
+- A broadcast operator limited to the specified rooms.

 When to use it

-- Sending to specific rooms that the socket belongs to.
+- To send to specific rooms the socket belongs to.

 Method within()